CNAG-Biomedical-Informatics/pheno-ranker/docs/csv-import.md

     === "Converting a CSV"

-        Imagine you have a file named `example.csv` that looks like this:
+        Imagine you have a file named `example.csv` that uses `;` as a column separator, and it looks like this:

         | Foo  | Bar         | Baz  |
         | ---  | ----------- | ---- |